-School-based health centers make going to the doctor as simple as walking down the hall.
-When students aren’t feeling well, they may have a harder time learning.
-They may miss class a lot — and when they are in class, they might have trouble paying attention.
-Giving kids and teens access to health care at school puts them in a better position to learn.
-The objective of School-Based Health Centers is to give students meaningful access to care in a location that is safe and convenient.
-Onsite health care professionals collaborate with schools to address the broad range of concerns and adverse experiences that affect students’ healthy development.
+School-based behavioral health centers make getting counseling as simple as walking down the hall.
+Giving kids and teens access to behavioral health care at school puts them in a better position to learn.
+Care is provided in a location that is safe and convenient.
+Onsite health care professionals collaborate with schools to address the broad range of concerns and adverse experiences that affect students’ healthy mental development.

-Kintegra operates School Based Health Centers in several schools in Catawba, Davie, Forsyth and Gaston and Lincoln counties.
+Kintegra operates School Based Health Behavioral Health Centers in several Elementary, Middle and High schools in Catawba, Cleveland, Davie, Forsyth*, Gaston, Lincoln and Yadkin counties.

 To complete, sign and submit our enrollment pack on-line, click HERE (English only available currently).

 If you would rather view and print the enrollment pack, click:

 In Forsyth County, Kintegra partners with The School Health Alliance for Forsyth County (SHA) , integrating SHA’s clinical services and Kintegra’s FQHC operations.

 SHA operates school-based health centers and programs providing medical and behavioral health services to school aged children and adolescents in the Winston-Salem/Forsyth County (W-S/FC) School District.
 SHA’s School-based health centers provide services to students, regardless of their ability to pay.
 Services include comprehensive well-child and adolescent exams, immunizations, diagnosis and treatment of illness or injury, management of chronic diseases such as asthma and diabetes, mental health assessment and treatment, health education, nutrition education and health promotion/disease prevent programs.

 The SHA Mission is to improve the ability of students to learn by improving the health and safety of Forsyth county’s school-age children and adolescents and by coordinating and targeting the efforts and resources of all types of community health care providers.